kiwezik/hypr-dotfiles/README.md

 **THIS WILL NOT WORK ON YOUR HARDWARE OUT OF THE BOX YET.**

 # hypr-dotfiles
-Just another Hyprland dotfiles.
-I like monochrome and transparent things, so I made this.
+I like transparent things, so I made this.

 # Components
 - **Window Manager**: Hyprland